themeum/kirki/readme.txt

 * Fix: `spacing` controls were not updating after save
 * New: Now using the WP Notifications API in the customizer for spacing & dimension controls (requires WP 4.6).
 * Fix: Allow overriding `option_type` with `theme_mod` when global config uses `option` by using the `option_type` argument in the fields.
-* Fix: Disabled the custom kirki-preview loader.
+* Fix: Disabled the custom xtkirki-preview loader.
 THis will have to be built more modular in future versions.
 * Fix: Refactored panel & section icons.
 * Fix: postMessage now works better with slider controls.
 * Fix: Reset button not working unless tooltips are loaded.